New Years Deals:

 New Upgraded Damper (Ken Sonken Kit):

-It’s still Winter in New York City, while under heavy wind and cold conditions, I was able to drain my battery down to 60% after a long hour of hard riding.
-I’ll release a video about expected range in warmer conditions in the near future.
+It’s still Winter in New York City, while under heavy wind and cold conditions, I could drain my battery down to 60% after a long hour of hard riding.
+I’ll release a video about the shortly expected range in warmer conditions soon.

-The Ultra 2 features a 72V, 35AH, 2,520WH, 100A discharge MJ1 LG battery pack, that is rated up to 87 miles of range, for my fast riding style, the Dualtron Ultra 2’s range will likely be 35-45 high torque/speed miles.
+The Ultra 2 features a 72V, 35AH, 2,520WH, 100A discharge MJ1 LG battery pack, rated up to 87 miles of range; for my fast riding style, the Dualtron Ultra 2’s range will likely be 35-45 high torque/speed miles.
+Their range performance will be lower than expected for riders carrying a heavy load, riding at full speed, up hills, uneven roads, or even in frigid temperatures.

-It really does depends on how you ride the Ultra, if you mix settings, and hit the turbo button, you’ll get different results.
-Based on my usage, here’s my real world range estimate based on high speed and city riding:
+It does depend on how you ride the Ultra; if you mix settings and hit the turbo button, you’ll get different results.
+Based on my usage, here’s my real-world range estimate based on high-speed and city riding:

 - Max Performance Settings: +30 Miles (+45 MPH)